Introduction

 files, a simple way to define and

-share commands that are relevant only to your current working directory.
+share commands and completions that are relevant only to your current working directory.

 How It Works